yalsaffar/S3TVR/readme.md

 - Using TTS API: Implemented methods can use TTS API with necessary workflow modifications.

-## Running the S3TVR Cascaded Model
+## Running the S3TVR Cascaded Framework
-To run the model, use the following command:
+To run the Framework, use the following command:

 ``` bash